 A Climate and Environment Advisory Committee (CEAC) is established by the City Council.
 The CEAC should reflect and represent a wide range of community interests and perspectives.
-Such interests should include, but not be limited to, climate change and environment, public health, energy efficiency and renewable energy, low and moderate-income households needs, economic development, social equity, and sustainable economic development.
+Such interests should include, but not be limited to, climate change and environment, public health, energy efficiency and renewable energy, low and moderateincome households needs, economic development, social equity, and sustainable economic development.

 The CEAC will consist of up to nine (9) voting members and up to four (4) optional exofficio members as provided here.
 The CEAC will strive to include at least two (2) voting members who are 35 years old or younger at the time of appointment.
-The four Eex-officio, non-voting member positions are reserved for one (1) representative of the solid waste franchisee for the City; and one (1) representative from Southern Oregon University (SOU) administration/faculty; one (1) representative from the Ashland School District administration/facility, and one (1) representative appointed by the City Manager to provide support to the committee.
+The four Hex-officio, non-voting member positions are reserved for one (1) representative of the solid waste franchisee for the City; and one (1) representative from Southern Oregon University (SOU) administration/faculty; one (1) representative appointed by the City Manager to provide support to the committee.